tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 `Precommit` and `Prevote` messages use a common [Vote struct](https://github.com/tendermint/tendermint/blob/a419f4df76fe4aed668a6c74696deabb9fe73211/types/vote.go#L50).
 This struct currently contains a timestamp.
-This timestamp is set using the [voteTime](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L2241) function and therefore vote times correspond to the current Unix time known to the validator.
+This timestamp is set using the [voteTime](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L2241) function and therefore vote times correspond to the current Unix time known to the validator, provided this time is greater than the timestamp of the previous block.
 For precommits, this timestamp is used to construct the [CommitSig that is included in the block in the LastCommit](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/types/block.go#L754) field.
 For prevotes, this field is currently unused.
 Proposer-based timestamps will use the timestamp that the proposer sets into the block and will therefore no longer require that a timestamp be included in the vote messages.
-This timestamp is therefore no longer useful and will be dropped.
+This timestamp is therefore no longer useful as part of consensus and may optionally be dropped from the message.

 `Vote` will be updated as follows: